jlaurellax/data_science_portfolio.github.io/_posts/2022-01-22-association-rule-learning.md

 Interestingly, the strongest relationship existed between two products labelled as "gifts" - this is useful information for the category managers as they may want to ensure that gift products are available in one section of the aisle, rather than existing in their respective product types.

-We also saw some strong relationships between French wines, and other French wines - which again is extremely useful for category managers who are thinking about the best way to lay out the products - having sections by country rather than necessarily by type might make it easier for customers to find what they are after.
+There are also some strong relationships between French wines, and other French wines - which again is extremely useful for category managers who are thinking about the best way to lay out the products - having sections by country rather than necessarily by type might make it easier for customers to find what they are after.

 Another interesting association is between products labelled "small".
-At this point, we don't know exactly what that means - but it is certainly something to take back to the client as they may be able to make more sense of it, and turn it into an actionable insight!
+At this point, it isn't clear what that means, but it is certainly something to take back to the client as they may be able to make more sense of it, and turn it into an actionable insight.

-We propose to also build a "search engine" for category managers where they can look-up products by keyword in the product association table.
+A proposal from the results is to build a "search engine" for category managers, where they can look-up products by keyword in the product association table.

-As an example - we search for any products that associate strongly with "New Zealand" products.
-There appeared to be *some* relationship between New Zealand wines and other New Zealand wines, but what was also interesting was that New Zealand wines seemed to be more associated with French & South American wines than they were with Australian Wines.
+An example is searching for any products that associate strongly with "New Zealand" products.
+There appeared to be *some* relationship between New Zealand wines and other New Zealand wines, but what is also interesting is that New Zealand wines seemed to be more associated with French & South American wines than they were with Australian Wines.

-New Zealand & Australia are often grouped together, but in terms of wine this wouldn't make sense - perhaps because of the difference climates the wines are very different and thus it wouldn't make sense to group wines by geographical proximity, but by preference instead.
-This is only a hypothesis for now - we will need to take this back to the client and get their category experts to help us interpret it!
+New Zealand & Australia are often grouped together, but because of climate differences, the wines are very different and thus it wouldn't make sense to group wines by geographical proximity, but by preference instead.
+This is only a hypothesis for now - this will need to go back to the client and get their category experts to help us determine it!

 <br>
 <br>
 ### Growth/Next Steps <a name="overview-growth"></a>

-As this is first & foremost an exploratory project, we will take back the results to the client Category Managers & discuss the results, our views on how these insights can be actioned best, and any considerations that need to be taken into account when interpreting.
+As this is first & foremost an exploratory project, the results would go to the client Category Managers with a discussion of the results, any views on how these insights can be actioned best, and any considerations that need to be taken into account when interpreting.

-From there we will recommend applying this same logic to all other categories, as well as potentially across the full-product range.
+Next would come any ecommendations for applying this same logic to all other categories, as well as potentially across the full-product range.

-We will also propose the build of the "Keyword Search Engine" which will help Category Managers extract and utilise the insights held within the data.
+Finally, the proposal for the build of the "Keyword Search Engine" which will help Category Managers extract and utilise the insights held within the data.

 <br>
 <br>